 In DiNero’s directional debut, you can tell he was clearly paying attention to all those films he made with Martin Scorsese.
 The visual style, dialogue and particularly the opening scene, bears a clear resemblance to Goodfellas.
 However, DiNero steers a different course in his film.
 Here he applies more emotion, life lessons and better characterisation.

-The second half of the film is in 1968 and although Calegaro has grown-up, his town has stayed the same, still hectic and violent.
+The second half is in 1968 and although Calegaro has grown-up, his town has stayed the same, still hectic and violent.
 Not to mention that Lorenzo and Sonny still play tug of war with the heart and mind of Calogero.

-There is something dramatically appealing about their battle for the boy.
+Their battle for the boy is dramatic and well realised.
 It’s something I haven’t seen before in a gangster film.
 And to be honest, the crime-gangster plot serves more as a backdrop for the coming-of-age story, which is about humility and making the right choices in life.
 What is it going to take for Calogero to finally ditch his friends, who are a bad influence on him?
 When will he realise that a life of crime is not the one he should lead?
-Lilo Brancato (who plays the older version of Calogero) is brilliant in this film, a great casting by DeNiro.
+Lilo Brancato (who plays the older version of Calogero) is a revelation, a great casting by DeNiro.

-Amid crime and crafty hustlers, there is no main bad guy in this film.
+Amid crime and crafty hustlers, there is no main bad guy.
 Sonny is the most likeable gangster I have ever seen in cinema.
 For a mob boss, he shows a surprising amount of compassion.
 Yes, he’s rough around the edges and if you mess with him, you’ll pay the price – but he never directly goes looking for trouble.
-DiNero and the writer of this film could have easily made Sonny a psychopath.
+DiNero and the writer of this film could have easily made Sonny a psycho.
 So, his stripped-down nature is a refreshing change for the genre.
 It works well for the context of the story, placing the focus purely on Calogero’s journey.

 There are so many compelling characters in A Bronx Tale.
-You won’t want to miss a single minute.
-The story and attitudes of the community feel real, but I think the racial divide the film presents is a bit of an exaggeration.
+The story and attitudes of the community feel real, but I think the racial divide it presents is a bit of an exaggeration.
 Did the racial conflicts of that time period really happen in such an open, out of control manner?
 I can’t imagine it did.
 This is only a minor piece of criticism in an otherwise hugely enjoyable film.

 A tough, gritty, surprisingly sentimental film that makes a long lasting impression.
 I recommend A Bronx Tale to anyone, not just mobster fans.
 It’s definitely up there with the greats.